Hainewalde concentration camp: Overview

+Specific prisoners

+Axel Eggebrecht

-Eggebrecht was held at Hainewalde from April to May 1933.
+Axel Eggebrecht was held at Hainewalde from April to May 1933.
 A resident of Berlin, he was visiting his father in Leipzig at the time of his arrest, March 5, 1933, which coincided with Germany's election day.
 After a month in jail, he was delivered to Hainewalde.
 As the prisoners entered the gate, a teacher among them joked that the castle once held the "favorites" of the Saxon king, August the Strong.
 A guard then put them through a mindless initiation rite.
 With the command, "Right leg, high!"
 Eggebrecht raised his leg like a "stork".
 When the SA next issued the impossible order to raise the left leg as well, he refused to do so, in the gruff language of the barracks.
 In the exchange that followed, the guard ascertained that Eggebrecht was a World War veteran.
 Eggebrecht soon realized, however, that his military service meant little to the guards.
 Stereotyped as an intellectual, he was ordered to work in a humiliating labor command.
 "Aha-the scriptwriter from Berlin!"
 Sturmführer Jirka exclaimed, "I have something extra fine for you-the shit detail!"

+Eggebrecht recalled a rumor that the prisoners would be released on May Day, but it turned out not to have any foundation.